 https://tufc.com/event/2024-annual-conference/

 Memphis Tree Board - recommended trees for our area:https://memphisparks.com/wp-content/uploads/2022/02/Memphis-Tree-Board-Tree-Reccomendations.pdf Trees develop strong root systems when planted from November to February.
+See ISA tree planting link below -under Tree Care for Homeowners.

 " LEAVE THE LEAVES as FOOD & SHELTER for BUTTERFLIES, BEETLES, BEES, MOTHS & more.”